informatics-lab/molab-rhino-api/README.md

   - name - the keyword used to activate the theme
   - fileName - the name of the video or photo, include the file extension.
-  - type - either set to video, image, or programmed based on the the theme type.
+  - type - either set to video, image, gif, or programmed based on the the theme type.

+**Note** video based themes will **not** auto play on a mobile device due to OS restrictions.
+This is bypassed by using gif files for mobile OS.

 #### 2. Programmed themes
 When adding themes create a new `themeName.js` file in the `custom` directory, changing `themeName`.